 - Educational events

-We invited Stephen King (physiotherapist & osteopath, no relation to the famous author!) and Andrew Lemon (osteopath) of Movement Assessment Technologies to join us for a chat about how they use objective assessments to treat patients via telehealth.
-Here's a summary of what they shared with us.
+We recently caught up with Stephen King and Andrew Lemon of Movement Assessment Technologies to chat about how they use objective assessments to treat their patients via telehealth.
+See the recording and learn more about their methods.

 - Educational events